schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 One of the biggest takeaways was about the difference in marketing strategies in the United States and in India.
 The Indian market relies more heavily on word-of-mouth marketing than ratings/reviews/rankings.
 We also see a relatively low search engine volume in India, even for high-usage products, primarily because people rely on information they get from friends and acquaintances, compared to a search engine.
 I think this is a function of a relatively low-penetration of internet in _my target-market_ in India (not talking about Instagram here).

 This led me to focus more on content marketing, referrals, and relationship marketing as compared to SEO and buying ad-words.

-I hired an SEO consultant to help with some basic website optimization, mostly focused on content.
-I hired a content writer to create blogs and maintain a social presence for the company on Quora and other relevant social platforms.
-The idea was to build brand image and trust by projecting Algoniti as an expert in the algo-trading field.
+I did consult with an SEO consultant for some basic website optimization, but mostly focused on content.

+I hired a content writer to create blogs and maintain the company's presence on social platforms like Facebook and Quora.

+> The idea was to build brand-image and trust by projecting Algoniti as an expert in the algo-trading field.

 ## :crystal_ball: Building the MVP